-NordLab is a consortium of public utilities owned by five northern hospital districts, which acts as a laboratory center for the whole of Northern Finland and provides high-quality laboratory services to the region with the help of its 680 laboratory professionals.
+NordLab acts as a laboratory center for the whole of Northern Finland and provides high-quality laboratory services to the region with the help of its 750 laboratory professionals across 80 different sites.
 NordLab’s regional laboratories are in Kajaani, Kokkola, Oulu, Kemi and Rovaniemi.
-In addition, sampling and point of care analysis are performed at more than 50 sites.
-NordLab serves almost one million Finns, providing about 10 million diagnostic tests annually.
+NordLab serves almost one million Finns, providing more than 9 million diagnostic tests annually.

 What were the challenges?